Andaman Islands: British colonial era

 In 1789, the Bengal Presidency established a naval base and penal colony on Chatham Island in the southeast bay of Great Andaman.
 The settlement is now known as Port Blair (after the Bombay Marine lieutenant Archibald Blair who founded it).
 After two years, the colony was moved to the northeast part of Great Andaman and was named Port Cornwallis after Admiral William Cornwallis.
 However, there was much disease and death in the penal colony and the government ceased operating it in May 1796.

 In 1824, Port Cornwallis was the rendezvous of the fleet carrying the army to the First Burmese War.
 In the 1830s and 1840s, shipwrecked crews who landed on the Andamans were often attacked and killed by the natives and the islands had a reputation for cannibalism.
 The loss of the Runnymede and the Briton in 1844 during the same storm, while transporting goods and passengers between India and Australia, and the continuous attacks launched by the natives, which the survivors fought off, alarmed the British government.
 In 1855, the government proposed another settlement on the islands, including a convict establishment, but the Indian Rebellion of 1857 forced a delay in its construction.
-However, because the rebellion led to the British holding a large amount of prisoners, it made the new Andaman settlement and prison urgently necessary.
+However, because the rebellion led to the British holding a large number of prisoners, it made the new Andaman settlement and prison urgently necessary.
 Construction began in November 1857 at Port Blair using inmates' labour, avoiding the vicinity of a salt swamp that seemed to have been the source of many of the earlier problems at Port Cornwallis.

-17 May 1859 was another major day for Andaman.
-The Battle of Aberdeen was fought between the Great Andamanese tribe and the British.
-Today, a memorial stands in Andaman water sports complex as a tribute to the people who lost their lives in the battle.
+The Battle of Aberdeen was fought on 17 May 1859 between the Great Andamanese tribe and the British.
+Today, a memorial stands in Andaman water sports complex as a tribute to the people who died in the battle.
 Fearful of British intentions and with help from an escaped convict from Cellular Jail, the Great Andamanese attacked the British settlement, but they were outnumbered and soon suffered heavy casualties.
 Later, it was identified that an escaped convict named Dudhnath Tewari had changed sides and informed the British about the tribe's plans.